Chambers Library Artworks

 Music Series: Central's musical groups in the early 20th century (Seven photos, Archives hallway).

 Old North: Large framed photos of Central's most iconic building.
 (Archives hallway).

 African Art & Artifacts of East Africa

 Ten large, museum-quality exhibit cases on third floor north display traditional African art from central, eastern, and southern Africa.
 The collection serves as a working laboratory for classes in African culture and heritage.

 By far the most ornate art object in the library is the 5 1/2 foot tall, painted-wood statue depicting Garuda, a bird-god of the Hindu religious tradition.

 George Calvert Collection

-Fifty paintings and drawings of George Calvert are featured on 4th floor north.
+Fifty paintings and drawings of George Calvert are featured on 4th floor and in Old North building.
 Mr. Calvert was a professor of fine arts at Northeastern University and Southwestern University.